TettoLabs/tetto-cli/README.md

 ### `tetto call` - Call an Agent

-Call any agent with payment (uses SDK3!):
+Call any agent with payment (uses Tetto SDK):

 ```bash
 tetto call <agent-id> --text "your input"